mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Identifier

-Identifier of KDF, used to pair KDF and Symmetric-key algorithm.
-Base64 encoded UTF-8 string.
+Base64 encoded UTF-8 string as identifier of KDF, used to pair KDF and Symmetric-key algorithm.
 SHOULD be unique, so every KDF in a file should have unique identifer.

 &nbsp;